By the Shores of Time

 “I can use a bit of company, you know?”

 A quick glimpse revealed the silhouette of her slender body and bruises from earlier along her chest and forearms.
 The moonlight cast upon her warm and inviting face with wet curls of hair flowing freely over her shoulder as she awaited him.
 Her thin blanket hugged along her thighs and feet, leaving little to his imagination.
 He’d have to admit her earthly charms resulted in her being the unintentional temptress in an alien world.
 He sat on a chair across from her, finding her pouting at his intentional difference.

 “I just—Can’t let my guard down,” he answered reluctantly.

 “You barely have any clothes on.
 Can you cover—”

-He couldn’t hold a straight face when he glimpsed her smile.
+Gabriel couldn’t hold a straight face, especially after discovering her smile.
 Her dark eyes reflected the nearby candle as her lips pursed in amusement.
 He looked out the window, seeing the raindrops trickle against the thin window.
 He closed his eyes, listening to its peaceful song while she watched him.
 It was perhaps the most ease she sensed him in a while.
 He’d often go about his day fatigued, staying on top of things while she worked closely with the head nurse.
 And his deeds didn’t go unnoticed.